pannaf/valkyrie/README.md

 Verify PostgreSQL is running via `brew services list`

 ### Demo
+0. You should be in the root directory of the code
 1. Create `.env` file in your code root directory
 ```bash
 # POSTGRES